idaholab/moose/framework/doc/content/source/ics/SolutionInitialCondition.md

 !syntax description /ICs/SolutionInitialCondition

-The subdomains in the solution file must at least include all the subdomains this initial condition is used one.
+The subdomains in the solution file must at least include all the subdomains this initial condition is used on.
 Subdomains are matched using their name.

 !syntax parameters /ICs/SolutionInitialCondition